DeveloperAdrianJames/pleasant-sun/content/_index.md

       Hi, I'm DAJ.
 I assist individuals with business process system analysis & design.
     subtitle: >-
-      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
+      I will handle website design and production, social media accounts and digital advertisements for you, at an affordable price.
     actions:
       - label: Contact Me
         url: /contact